iknowjason/Awesome-CloudSec-Labs/README.md

 [DVCA](https://github.com/m6a-UdS/dvca): Deploy a Damn Vulnerable Cloud Application in your own AWS account to practice privilege escalation.

 [lambhack](https://github.com/wickett/lambhack): Deploy a very vulnerable AWS lambda serverless application in your AWS account.

+[AWSCloudPentest](https://github.com/punitdarji/AWSCloudPentest): Deploy vulnerable AWS scenarios in your account using terraform and learn how to exploit them.
+He has a companion YouTube [channel[(https://www.youtube.com/@punitdarji1871).

 [AWS Well-Architected Security Workshop](https://catalog.workshops.aws/well-architected-security/en-US): Self-deployed hands-on-labs to help you learn, measure, and improve the security of your architecture using best practices from the Security pillar of the AWS Well-Architected Framework.